nburrus/tuxpaint/docs/fr_FR.UTF-8/README.txt

                 Click the green checkbox button to select the color, or the "Back" button to dismiss the pop-up without picking a new color.
+                You may also set this tool's color to that of other color
+                choices:
+                   * Whichever built-in color is selected, if any
+                   * The Color Picker's current color
+                   * The Color Mixer's current color
               * Color Mixer
                 The "color mixer" (which has silhouette of a paint palette) allows you to create colors by blending primary additive